 It is within married women’s interests to support policies and politicians who protect their husbands and improve their status.

 Probably the best explanation is economics.
 “Women consistently earn less money and hold less power, which fosters women’s economic dependency on men.
 Thus, it is within married women’s interests to support policies and politicians who protect their husbands and improve their status,” wrote Kelsy Kretschmer, an Oregon State University assistant professor, in a study examining women’s voting patterns.
 Other studies have come to similar conclusions.

 Julie Kohler, a senior advisor at Democracy Alliance, a progressive donor network, explains why many white women seem to vote against their self interest, meaning against Democrats who are talking about reproductive rights, maternity leave, equal pay, and other issues that directly impact women’s lives.
 “The gender pay gap, for example, has the practical effect of privileging men’s careers—particularly white men’s—over women’s and yoking white women’s economic interests to their husbands’,” Kohler wrote in The Nation in 2018.”So for some married white women, a vote for the Republican candidate may appear to be the self-interested choice.”

-We can’t help but wonder, with the economic collapse we’re now experiencing, how this theory of marital voting patterns will play out this November.
+We can’t help but wonder, with the repeal of reproductive rights, how this theory of marital voting patterns will play out on election day.
 And that maybe in these times—when the threads of the social fabric are coming undone and need to be remade in a new, more humane way—a wife’s vote should be influencing her husband’s.